 BMP Measurable Goals f.
-(O&M) for municipally- Within 12 months, the permittee shall develop, and implement, an O&M program for the stormwater sewer system including catch basin and conveyance systems that it owns and maintains.
+Operation and Maintenance (O&M) for municipally- owned or maintained catch basins and conveyance systems Within 12 months, the permittee shall develop, and implement, an O&M program for the stormwater sewer system including catch basin and conveyance systems that it owns and maintains.